lcthomas/engl4771s25/course-info-policies.md

 ---
 # Course Info & Policies
 ## Required Materials
 It is very important that we all read and work from the same editions of the below novels.
 We will often read passages together in class, and it is \*essential\* to the culture of our class that we all reference the same editions with the same paginations.
-I therefore ask that you please obtain the PRINT editions of the below novels.
+I therefore ask that you please obtain the PRINT editions of the below books.
 I have ordered all of the below books through the Cornell bookstore and they should be available to you via CAMP.
 Digital editions of the below books should be used as a temporary stop gap or as a last resort only.

 You may also check the below books out from our library and/or using [Borrow Direct](https://cornell-borrowdirect.reshare.indexdata.com/){:target="_blank"}.
 Additionally, I also have limited numbers of each text available to lend to students.
 Please talk to me if you encounter difficulties with or have questions about accessing these texts in print; I will help you find a solution.